 And this equates to a huge amount of revenue coming from adverts.
 Peter and the team calculate that over £1 billion worth of digital ad money annually that’s going to pirate websites and apps.

-Currently around 80% of pirate sites are using programmatic advertising too, which poses a problem as that tech can be easily manipulated by the site operators.
-With White Bullet’s tech, across any of the buying and data management platforms, websites which pose a risk get flagged which places a stop on any adverts going there.
+Currently, around 80% of pirate sites are using programmatic advertising too, which poses a problem as that tech can be easily manipulated by the site operators.
+With White Bullet’s tech, across any of the buying and data management platforms, websites that pose a risk get flagged which places a stop on any adverts going there.

 How are brands reacting to piracy?